How to Use Search Builder¶

-If you add multiple Conditions, make sure have the correct option for the top Condition- either Match All, Any, or None.
+If you add multiple Conditions, make sure have the correct option for the top Condition- either Match All, Any, None, or Not All.

 - Save your search by selecting Actions > Save As.
 Enter the name of your search, making it fairly short, but descriptive of its purpose.
 If you want other users to be able to access your search check the box Make Public.
 Click Save.

 Each search contains at least one Group and you can add more as needed.
 We have a thorough explanation for using groups in another help article.

 There are a number of places in TouchPoint where you can select Convert to Search.
 This builds searches on-the-fly behind the scenes.
 For example, on a Meeting page under the Blue Toolbar > Gear, you can convert to search Attendees, Absentees or Guests by selecting the appropriate Convert to Search option.
 There are a number of other places where we have this feature, too.